example42/puppet-network/README.md

           template    => "site/network/interface/${::osfamily}.erb",
         }

 * The network::route can be used to define static routes on Debian and RedHat systems.
-The following example manage a static route on eth0
+The following example manages a static route on eth0

         network::route { 'eth0':
           ipaddress => [ '192.168.17.0', ],